-Colonoscopy in Orange County, CA
+Colonoscopy in Santa Ana, CA

 On average, colorectal cancers kill an estimated 50,000 people each year in the United States.
 However, with proper screening, these numbers can be reduced.
 Albert Chung, MD, FACS, has years of experience as a proctologist and has performed hundreds of colonoscopies.
 With the ability to conveniently perform the procedures in his office in Santa Ana, Dr. Chung helps prevent colorectal cancers and other issues of the large intestine.
 Contact us today by calling (714) 988-8690.